zar67/Portfolio/_posts/TheShining/2019-12-19-room-generation.md

   };
 ```

-The locations of the rooms to be generated will be help in a std::queue.
+The locations of the rooms to be generated will be held in a std::queue.
 I will need an x and y index to access the room since the Rooms array in Map will be 2D.
 For example, this is how the queue will be setup, and how the first rooms to generate will be added.

 ```cpp